 Eventually, the company gave up on giving notices individually.
 Instead, they called everyone together for group notification meetings held on the same day and time but in different conference rooms – one for the survivors, the other for the lost – and no one knew which was which until they walked through the door.

 In one of the last of these purges, the only two conference rooms available at ten in the morning on the designated day were on the same floor, right across from each other, and I had the slightly surreal experience of turning right when a co-worker I had been chatting with turned left, never to be seen again.
 And it was around that time that the typists I had displaced over a decade earlier swung back into my consciousness and took up residence.

 I am not one of the tribe of migrant foreign tech workers seeking their fortunes as agents of the global enterprise or the next public offering.
 I am a third generation professional women born and raised in California.
 The office workers and typists I displaced with an efficient IT solution are a part of local history.
 Foreigners can’t be blamed, and technology is not the villain.
 Technology is not an actor.
 Robots and other smart devices didn’t drive the auto workers out of the manufacturing plants or coal miners out of the mines – humans did.

-My son’s generation – the millennials – will finish the post-industrial revolution that began while I was in graduate school, and my hope for them is that they can put the technological genie back in the bottle, find a way out of the social chaos of disrupted industries and a lawless cyberspace, and beat a path back, or forward, to something better.
-Not the abstract ‘good’ or ‘better world’ promoted in schools and churches and mission statements, rather something more tangibly human.
+My son’s generation – millennials – will finish the digital revolution that began while I was in graduate school.
+My hope for them is that they can put the technological genie back in the bottle for a while, find a way out of the social chaos of disrupted industries and a lawless cyberspace, and beat a path back, or forward, to something better.
+Not the abstract ‘good’ or ‘better world’ promoted in schools and mission statements, but something more human.
 If they cannot, I fear my grandchildren will experience a kind of disruption not seen in the Western world since the French Revolution.